 My desire to have a personal connection with the production of healthy food naturally led to an interest in permaculture, and I’ve been very blessed to receive abundant assistance from this community.
 Swales and fruit and nut trees were added early on, and a small food forest was planted.
 Since the first task of modern farming is growing soil, biomass is brought in from off-site sources, and on-site “waste” streams are retained and utilized as much as possible.
 Additional garden beds have been built for vegetable production.
 Chickens have been recently introduced as a “gateway” livestock, and in order to produce healthy, free-range eggs and meat as well as receive the soil-enhancing benefits of their scratching and natural fertilizing.

 Community and traditional dance have always been important to me, and Brushy Run has been developed with both in mind.
 A covered pavilion was added to the barn, featuring a dance floor optimized for contra and square dancing.
-For years I have been a proponent of getting barn dances out of gymnasiums and into more suitable settings, and now we host several dances and one big permaculture-and-music-themed party every summer.
+For years I have been a proponent of getting barn dances out of gymnasiums and into more suitable settings, and now I host several dances and one big permaculture-and-music-themed party every summer.
 The space is used more and more to host community-building potlucks, workshops, concerts and other events.

 With the completion of a county-sanctioned living space in the loft, I was thrilled to officially make the barn my full-time residence late in 2015.

 How interesting it is to find that when one focuses on living as inexpensively as possible, one’s ecological footprint naturally shrinks along with it.
-Cutting the cost of living to the bare minimum, for me, has meant things like a sawdust toilet instead of flush toilets with their attendant 1,000 gallon septic tank.
-The composting toilet handily supports the permaculture principle of turning “waste” into a valuable asset, it prevents the wasting and despoiling of potable water, and prevents the pumping of turds all over the landscape to some remote location for treatment and then having to purify the water all over again.
+Cutting the cost of living to the bare minimum, for me, has meant things like a compost toilet instead of flush toilets with their attendant 1,000 gallon septic tank.
+The compost toilet handily supports the permaculture principle of turning “waste” into a valuable asset, it prevents the wasting and despoiling of potable water, and prevents the pumping of turds all over the landscape to some remote location for treatment and then having to purify the water all over again.

 Living a low-cost lifestyle means rainwater catchment instead of a $6500 connection to the rural water grid and a monthly bill, with the side-benefit of delicious, chlorine and fluoride-free water.
 A well would be another option — as well as really good redundancy — but too expensive for the budget to date.

 Living a low-cost lifestyle means solar panels for the production of the majority of the electricity used.
-We did finally relent and have electrical service installed, but it is mainly used for powering a window air-conditioner on hot days.
-The solar panels provide most of the rest of our electrical needs, which are kept very low by LED lights, efficient appliances, and of course mindfulness (turning lights off when not being used and eliminating phantom loads).
+I did finally relent and have electrical service installed, but it is mainly used for powering a window air-conditioner on hot days.
+The solar panels provide most of the rest of my electrical needs, which are kept very low by LED lights, efficient appliances, and of course mindfulness (turning lights off when not being used and eliminating phantom loads).

 Living a low-cost lifestyle means using wood for heat.
 So far the deadfall in the 3 wooded acres, plus contributions from neighbors needing some thinning, has provided all the wood needed to heat the barn.
 With zero insulation in the bottom floor, and a well-insulated loft, the workshop stays livable and the loft is quite warm and cozy on the coldest days.